k-aguete/rostful/README.md

 ------------------
 The ROStful server can provide services, topics, and actions that are locally available over ROS as ROStful web services.
 Topics may be specified as publishing, subscribing, or both.

 ROStful uses the rosbridge JSON mapping by default, but binary serialized ROS messages can be sent with the `Content-Header` set to `application/vnd.ros.msg`.
 Giving this MIME type in the `Accept` header for queries without input (i.e., publishing topic methods) will cause the server to return serialized messages.
+Images are also supported.

 The ROStful client
 ------------------